cbielsa/CarND-Vehicle-Detection/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for image features extraction is in Section 1.1 of IPython notebook 'CarND-Vehicle-Detection.ipynb' (henceforth "the Notebook").
+The code for image features extraction is in Section 1.1 of IPython notebook `CarND-Vehicle-Detection.ipynb` (henceforth `the Notebook`).

 *Functions overview*
  * Function `readImage` takes an input an image file path and reads the image as RGB with pixel color channel intensities of type np.uint8 in the [0,255] range, regardless of whether the image is in jpg or png format.